chaoss/grimoirelab-hatstall/docs/README.md

   * [Bootstrap](http://getbootstrap.com/) as main UI framework, and some extra plugins like [Bootstrap Datepicker](https://github.com/uxsolutions/bootstrap-datepicker/)
   * [DataTables JQuery plug-in](https://datatables.net/) to *search* and *order* data.

+## Some remarks

+* Hatstall doesn't run any data update in the rest of [Grimoirelab](http://grimoirelab.github.io) infrastructure.
+Its aim is only to manage data in configured SortingHat database.
+* It works well with *small* databases (up to 5K indentities).
+From there, you might notice lags requesting data, because it doesn't implement any pagination on data requests.
+In some parts of the process, it requests all the identities in the database.

 ## Understanding SortingHat database

 SortingHat stores and manages data about *community members*.